lu1as/ansible-kubernetes/README.md

 # ansible-kubernetes

-ansible role collection to setup a kubernetes cluster
+ansible playbooks to build a kubernetes cluster

 Compatible with:
-- Fedora Atomic 28
+- Fedora Atomic 29
 - Raspbian 9
 - Debian 9 (Stretch)